hax0kartik/pre9otherapp/Readme.md

 ## Usage

-The otherapp can be used with soundhax to launch an arm9 payload such as safeb9sinstaller
+The otherapp can be used with soundhax to launch an arm9 payload such as safeb9sinstaller.
+*The otherapp looks for a arm9.bin on the root of your sd card.*

 ### Steps